François Ponchaud: Biography

 For four years after his expulsion, he and François Bizot helped Cambodian and French citizens escape from Cambodia.
 Following the overthrow of the KR in 1979, he returned to Cambodia.
 He gave evidence at the Extraordinary Chambers in the Courts of Cambodia in 2013 during the war crime trials were being held.
 While on the stand, he said that he had been a witness to the "illegal" bombing, known as Operation Menu, of Cambodia by the American air force, and that Henry Kissinger, former Secretary of State should stand trial for his actions.
+Ponchaud testified in Khmer.

-Ponchaud has said of the genocide that it, "Was above all, the translation into action the particular vision of a man [sic]: A person who has been spoiled by a corrupt regime cannot be reformed, he must be physically eliminated from the brotherhood of the pure."
+Ponchaud said of the genocide that it, "Was above all, the translation into action the particular vision of a man [sic]: A person who has been spoiled by a corrupt regime cannot be reformed, he must be physically eliminated from the brotherhood of the pure."
 In testimony given on what had happened to officers from the former Lon Nol regime, Ponchaud stated that in 1975 the KR had as an aim the destruction of anyone who had cooperated with both the US and the previous regime, and that he had heard from four witnesses that the KR had killed 380 people in Phnom Thipdey, a commune in Battambang Province.

-In 2001 a documentary titled The Cross and the Bodhi Tree: Two Christian Encounters with Buddhism was released, the film is about how Buddhism has shaped both the life of Ponchaud, and that of a Protestant nun, Mother Rosemary.
+In 2001 a documentary titled The Cross and the Bodhi Tree: Two Christian Encounters with Buddhism was released, the film is about how Buddhism shaped both the life of Ponchaud, and that of a Protestant nun, Mother Rosemary.

+Ponchaud said in 2021, that his aim "is helping people to understand clearly what Buddha taught and what Jesus said in the Gospels, helping them to live together and love one another,” and that "The teaching of Buddha, and meditation, allowed me to become a better Christian".

+Ponchaud died from cancer on 17 January 2025, at the age of 85 at a Jesuit retirement home in Lauris, France.